SoPA instructors come to the school straight from the stage and studio, and are still working in the performing arts.

 Kylie holds a Certificate of Professionalism from Canada’s Ballet Jörgen, and has voice and acting training.
-She has a strong base in movement improvisation and Dance for Camera work, and has taught and danced professionally in Toronto.
-In addition to creating her own collection of works on her company Influuent Momentum, Kylie has performed in solo pieces, duets, and group work in a variety of settings, including backup dancer for international artists.
+She has a strong base in movement improvisation and dance for camera work, and has taught and danced professionally in Toronto.
+In addition to creating her own repertoire of works on her collective Influuent Momentum, Kylie has performed in solo pieces, duets, and group work in a variety of settings, including backup dancer for international artists.
 The opportunity to work with and train under some of the industry’s most exciting professionals has instilled within her a passion for creating and a love of teaching to one’s highest potential.
-Kylie is thrilled to be starting a new chapter with the Holland College School of Performing Arts and Dance Umbrella.
+Kylie is thrilled to be continuing as an instructor with the Holland College School of Performing Arts and Dance Umbrella.

-Katie Kerr is a graduate of the Musical Theatre Performance program at Sheridan College.
+Katie is a graduate of the Musical Theatre Performance program at Sheridan College.
 While studying, she played Wendla in Spring Awakening, and originated characters in Come From Away, and The Theory of Relativity, two new Canadian Music Theatre works.
 She has appeared on stage and screen in Canada and overseas.
 Katie has just finished her sixth season at the Charlottetown Festival.
 She has played various roles, with highlights including Sophie in Mamma Mia!, Anne Shirley in Anne of Green Gables, Gnat in Alice Through the Looking Glass, as well as a company member in the world premiere of Evangeline.
 She can also be heard on the Evangeline original cast recording.
 She is thrilled to return for her third year of teaching at the Holland College School of Performing Arts.

-Marlane O’Brien has been a professional member of the entertainment industry in Canada for nearly forty years.
+Marlane has been a professional member of the entertainment industry in Canada for nearly forty years.
 Theatre, Film, Television, Radio, Voice Over, Actor, Singer, Director, Producer, Choreographer, Dancer; her experience and skill set is deep and wide ranging.
 She is well known on Prince Edward Island for her work at the Charlottetown Festival: Patsy Cline in A Closer Walk With Patsy Cline, Marilla Cuthbert, Rachael Lynde, Mrs. Sloane/Mrs. Spenser over several seasons of Anne of Green Gables, Jeannette in The Full Monty, as well as her work in Ring of Fire, If You could Read My Mind, Dads, her own productions of Maritime Star and Menopositive!
 The Musical, and her featured work on the television series Emily of New Moon and the animated series Eckart.
 Her Island teaching credits include four years with the Stage Door Theatre School, three years with the Confederation Centre’s Arts Discovery Days, Shakespeare and scene study coach with the Charlottetown Festival’s Young Company, Holland College acting teacher, as well as offering private tutorials for voice, audition and monologue preparation.

 television career.
 Highlights include Neanderthal in Night at the